checkedc/checkedc-clang/docs/checkedc/Implementation-Notes.md

 is similar to a declaration reference in a `DeclRefExpr`.

 Temporary variables are introduced for string and array literals.
-They are also introduced for call expression where the bounds for the result of a call are described in terms of the result.
-This occurs when the called function has return bounds that are count or byte_count bounds xpression, or the return bounds use the `_Return_value` expression.
+They are also introduced for call expressions where the bounds for the result of a call are described in terms of the result.
+This occurs when the called function has return bounds that are count or byte_count bounds expressions, or the return bounds uses the `_Return_value` expression.

 For string and array literals, the temporaries are introduced at the conversion operation that represents the decay of the